behave/behave/docs/behave.rst

 .. describe:: tag_expression_protocol : TagExpressionProtocol (Enum)

-    Specify the tag-expression protocol to use (default: any).
-With "any", tag-expressions v2 and v2 are supported (in auto-detect mode).
+    Specify the tag-expression protocol to use (default: auto_detect).
-    With "strict", only tag-expressions v2 is supported (better error diagnostics).
+    With "v1", only tag-expressions v1 are supported.
+With "v2", only tag-expressions v2 are supported.
+With "auto_detect", tag- expressions v1 and v2 are auto-detected.

 .. index::
     single: configuration param; quiet